urbancompasspony/smollinux/README.md

 When booting, it will launch a SSH Server with user and password Ubuntu.
 Put an interface bridge plus another one "normal" and, with this distro, you will access the host system through this live VM.

+Use build-ssh with setting-ssh; or build with settings.
+They are here together to be a lot simple to keep the code!

 # Dependencies

 Using Ubuntu 22.04 LTS as base system, install these packages: